Zurolo: Origins and diffusion

 Zollino is present in Apulia, in the Lecce area.

 Zullini is a surname that is not very common in Italy.
 The region where it is most present is Veneto, then descending are: Lombardy, Piedmont, Lazio, Tuscany, and Marche.

 Zullo is mostly present in the Campania region, on average in: Apulia, Molise, Sicily, Piedmont, Lombardy, Tuscany, Lazio and less in the rest of the other Italian regions, It also has a lineage in Messina.

 Zurla is present in Emilia-Romagna and Lombardy, less in other Italian regions.

 Zurli is mostly present in Tuscany, on average in Lazio, Lombardy, Umbria, Emilia-Romagna and Liguria, and to a lesser extent in other Italian regions.
 The countries where this surname is generally widespread are: Brazil, Argentina, France and Switzerland, less so in others.

 Zurlino is present in the majority in the Molise region, followed by Abruzzo and Emilia-Romagna.
 The nations in which the surname is present, by intensity, are: Australia more than Italy, United States of America, Switzerland, Belgium, Brazil, Germany and Kenya.

 Zurlo is present in Calabria, Campania, Lucania, Molise and Apulia (Brindisi, Lecce, Taranto) and others regions.

 Zurolo is the archaic form of the surname Zurlo, it is very widespread in Castellammare di Stabia and in the Neapolitan hinterland area.
 It seems that the surname is very frequent in southern Italy, however, it also has a strain in the Padua area.

 Zuroli is present only in the Basilicata region, with only a few families bearing this surname today.

 Zurri is present only in Tuscany, Umbria, Piedmont and Liguria.

 Zurro is present in: Apulia, Campania, Sicily, Friuli-Venezia Giulia, and on average in other regions.

 Partial view of the city of Çorlu, formerly called Syrallo-Tzurulos Çorlu, formerly Syrallo-Tzurulos (Zurulo-Zurolo).

 Meaning

 Zollino is perhaps predical: from the Zurolo family (surname adapted to Zullo, Zullini, Zurlini: descendants of Zurolo and Zurlo).

 Zullo could derive from the modified italian name of Giulio.
+According to some authoritative genealogists, the surname Zullo, from the Greek Tsulos, derives from an unknown progenitor of the Zullo family.

 Zurla could derive from a Tuscan nickname, meaning noise.
 The Zurla family, the Cremonese branch of the Neapolitan Zurolo family, bore this variant of their surname, which then spread throughout that area of Lombardy, arriving in Cremona in the 12th century.

 Zuroli is a plural form of the more common Zurolo, is associated with the Zurolo family.
 Zurli family, the Trieste branch of the Neapolitan Zurolo family bore this variant of the surname, which has been mentioned in Trieste since the 15th century.